ytmimi/Chess.com-Public-Game-Data-API/README.md

    Variation, Termination, Number of Moves, and End Date.

 Most data from the API gets processed during the execution of the program, so extending the fields collected each game should be very easy.
-For example, although the program doesn't (yet) save the moves played, they are all parsed and organized into a Python dictionary.
+For example, although the program doesn't (yet) save the moves played each game, they are all parsed and organized into a Python dictionary.

 The ultimate goal for this project is to use my game data to build a chess bot that plays similar to me.
 Not sure how I'll get there, but I think its a good goal to strive towards, and I hope to learn alot along the way.